-Speak to the key stakeholders and develop a light business case
+Speak to the key stakeholders and develop a lite business case

 Your aim is to gather other information so you can develop your own light version of a business case.
 This means speaking to the key stakeholders.
 Gather enough information from them to write a document.
 They need to be willing to read it and sign it off , both them and the business owner.
 This document will provide the clarity for you on what you are expected to deliver.

 I am a strong advocate for a business case being the foundation of any project.
 The business case provides the clarity of purpose, and structure for a project up front.